MurilosSampaio/MurilosSampaio/README.md

 <h3 align="center">I'm Murilo Sampaio</h3>
-<p align="center"> I'm currently doing my PhD thesis at the University of São Paulo in Physics Applied to Medicine and Biology.</p>
+<p align="center">I'm currently doing my PhD thesis at the University of São Paulo in Physics Applied to Medicine and Biology.
+Working with light interaction with biological tissue, I'm focusing on methodologies that involve machine learning and bioinspired computational methods.
+I really enjoy programming and trying new technologies.</p>
 <h4 align="center">Enter in contact with me : murilosansampaio@gmail.com </h4>

 <p align="left">